DM872/dm872.github.io/_posts/2020-05-04-lagrangian.md

    original problem also imply that it is optimal for the original problem?

-4. Find the optimal solution to the original problem by solving the Lagrangian dual problem by subgradient optimization.
+4. Solve the Lagrangian dual problem by *subgradient optimization*.
+Use the procedure suggested by Held and Karp.

    Set the step size to the value:

    $$